 3.150 Transfer of juvenile and domestic relations matters from district and justice courts in Marion County to circuit court.
-In every judicial district comprising but one county and having a population of more than 100,000 but less than 300,000, all jurisdiction of the district court and justice courts pertaining to proceedings involving dependent, neglected or delinquent children, proceedings for the apprehending, trial and punishment of persons charged with contributing to the delinquency or dependency of minors, or with any other offense against a minor, or with failure or refusal to support wife or children, is transferred to and vested in the circuit court.
+In every judicial district comprising but one county and having a population of more than 90,000 but less than 125,000, according to the latest federal decennial census, all jurisdiction of the district court and justice courts pertaining to proceedings involving dependent, neglected or delinquent children, proceedings for the apprehending, trial and punishment of persons charged with contributing to the delinquency or dependency of minors, or with any other offense against a minor, or with failure or refusal to support wife or children, is transferred to and vested in the circuit court.
 All such matters pending in the district court or a justice court are transferred to, and continued in, and shall be heard and determined by, the circuit court.
 The procedure and practice pertaining to matters, the jurisdiction of which is transferred by this section, shall be governed by the laws applicable to such matters, without change, and appeals may be taken direct to the Supreme Court from the judgments, decrees and other appealable orders of the circuit court therein, as in other cases.
+[Amended by 1957 (s.s.) c.8 §1]

 3.160 Assignment of domestic relations and juvenile matters to department of domestic relations in Marion County.
-In every judicial district comprising but one county and having a population of more than 100,000 but less than 300,000, there shall be three circuit judges and three departments of the circuit court, one of which shall be designated the department of domestic relations.
+In every judicial district comprising but one county and having a population of more than 90,000 but less than 125,000, according to the latest federal decennial census, there shall be three circuit judges and three departments of the circuit court, one of which shall be designated the department of domestic relations.
 One of the circuit judges, to be designated by law, shall sit in the department of domestic relations.
 There shall automatically be assigned to the department of domestic relations all domestic relations matters.
 For the purposes of this section, "domestic relations matters" includes suits for divorce, either absolute or from bed and board; suits for annulment of the marriage contract; separate maintenance proceedings; and matters commonly known as juvenile court matters, including the matters referred to in ORS 3.150.
+[Amended by 1957 (s.s.) c.8 §2]